Work-Study

 How much can I earn through a work-study job?

-Work-study awards range up to $3,000 per year.
-Because the minimum wage in Washington state is among the highest in the nation, you will be able to earn the full award amount by working as little as six to eight hours per week.
+Work-study offers range up to $3,000 per year.
+Because the minimum wage in Washington state is among the highest in the nation, many students are able to earn their full work-study amount in as little as six to eight hours a week.

 What type of jobs are available?

-There are also opportunities for work-study students to work off-campus in the Walla Walla public schools for the America Reads/America Counts program or as an ASE tutor.
+There are also opportunities for work-study students to work off-campus in the Walla Walla Public Schools for the America Reads/America Counts program or as an Academic Student Employee tutor.

 How will I find a work-study job?

-Job listings are posted on Handshake, Whitman's online job board.
-On-campus jobs are plentiful, and all on-campus employers give preference to work-study students.
+Job listings are posted on Handshake, Whitman’s online job board.
+All on-campus employers give preference to work-study students.

 Once I find a job, how will I get paid?